 Georgia laws require that all heavy commercial vehicles are inspected regularly to ensure satisfactory maintenance and compliance with minimum operational safety levels.
 All vehicles that cannot meet these criteria must be taken out of service (OCGA §40-1-1), either permanently or until the vehicle can be repaired adequately.

 All reports concerning public safety should be copied and sent to the Georgia Department of Public Safety.
-Violation of any Georgia state truck driver regulations can result in misdemeanour charges per O.C.G.A. §40-1-8.
+Violation of any Georgia state truck driver regulations can result in misdemeanor charges per O.C.G.A. §40-1-8.

 Finally, commercial vehicles must be clearly marked, especially if they are transporting hazardous materials.
 Loads must not exceed the maximum weight for specific structures and roadways.
 Drivers must obey all traffic laws that apply to other drivers in Georgia, particularly speed limits.